The Challenge

 June 1st, 2026

-Top six finalists will pitch to executives and industry leaders at SAP Center.
+Top six teams or finalists will pitch to executives and industry leaders at SAP Center.

 Relive the excitement from previous competitions featuring student pitches, mentor sessions, and unforgettable Pitch Day moments.